 INTRODUCTION

-Freshwater Algae are essential to aquatic ecosystems, serving as a primary producers at the base of the food web.
-Apart from sustaining the diverse food webs, they significantly contribute to primary productivity, oxygen production, and nutrient cycling through photosynthesis .(Koller et al., 2014., Joshi et al., 2018;; Krichen et al., 2019; Sharma et al., 2019,).
+Freshwater algae are essential to aquatic ecosystems, serving as primary producers at the base of the food web.
+Apart from sustaining the diverse food webs, they significantly contribute to primary productivity, oxygen production, and nutrient cycling through photosynthesis(Koller et al., 2014., Joshi et al., 2018; Krichen et al., 2019; Sharma et al., 2019).
 They are also a reliable indicator of ecological health and water quality due to their rapid response ability to environmental changes (Bellinger and Sigee, 2010; Gökçe, 2016; Khalil et al., 2021).
-Shift in algal community structure often reflect delicate or cumulative changes in physico-chemical parameters, including temperature, light availability, flow regime, nutrient levels, light availability, flow regime, and human-caused pollution (Dokulil, 2003; Omar, 2010).
+Shifts in algal community structure often reflect delicate or cumulative changes in physico-chemical parameters, including temperature, light availability, flow regime, nutrient levels, light availability, flow regime, and human-caused pollution (Dokulil, 2003; Omar, 2010).
 In tropical monsoon climatic regions with pronounced seasonal variability, the structure, composition and abundance of algal communities differ significantly across the seasons in response to changing river flow, fluctuating concentrations level of pollutants and monsoonal inputs (Branco et al., 2008; França et al., 2011; John and Kumar, 2021; Mamun et al., 2021).

-Rivers in North- East India , though teeming with life are facing escalating threats from anthropogenic activities.
-One such prime example is the the Kopili River, tributary of the river Brahmaputra.
+Rivers in North- East India , though teeming with life, are facing escalating threats from anthropogenic activities.
+One such prime example is the Kopili River, tributary of the river Brahmaputra.
 It starts in the lush hills of Meghalaya and winds through diverse landscapes, from the rugged terrain of Dima Hasao to the fertile plains of Nagaon.
 This natural diversification makes it an ideal location for studying aquatic life.
-However, from the past two decades, the Kopili River has been under growing pressure from human activities, including activities like unregulated sand mining (Hackney et al., 2020; Koehnken et al., 2020; Rentier and Cammeraat, 2022), direct discharge of untreated domestic wastewater (Bhat and Qayoom, 2021; Xie et al., 2022; Samaraweera et al., 2024;), and the construction of hydropower infrastructure (Baumgartner et al., 2021; Liu et al., 2021).
+However, from the past two decades, the Kopili River has been under growing pressure from human activities, including activities like unregulated sand mining (Hackney et al., 2020; Koehnken et al., 2020; Rentier and Cammeraat, 2022), direct discharge of untreated domestic wastewater (Bhat and Qayoom, 2021; Xie et al., 2022; Samaraweera et al., 2024), and the construction of hydropower infrastructure (Baumgartner et al., 2021; Liu et al., 2021).
 These factors have disrupted the river’s natural flow and chemical balance, posing significant risks to aquatic life and the overall health of the ecosystem (Lekomo et al., 2021; Lwanga et al., 2022; Park, 2024).
-River ecosystem are equally susceptible to these disturbances according to studies and they can result in reduction in ecosystem system and biodiversity (Alonso et al., 2021; Dudgeon, 2010; Overed-Sayer et al., 2025; Yang et al., 2020; Zúñiga-Sarango et al., 2020).
+River ecosystems are equally susceptible to these disturbances according to studies and they can result in reduction in ecosystem system and biodiversity (Alonso et al., 2021; Dudgeon, 2010; Overed-Sayer et al., 2025; Yang et al., 2020; Zúñiga-Sarango et al., 2020).
 Despite the socio-economic and ecological significance of the Kopili River, there's not much scientific study specifically focused on its biological communities, especially concerning the diversity of algae and the environmental factors influencing them.
 However due to the lack of baseline data, it is challenging to accurately evaluate the ecological health of the river and identify early indicators of environmental deterioration.
-Studies on other Indian rivers have shown that bioindicators such as Bacillariophyceae, cholorophyceae, and Cyanophyceae can be used to accurately measure ecological status, changes in habitat, contamination level (Abdullahi and Inbrahim, 2018; Buragohain and Yasmin, 2018; Kadam et al, 2020; Khalil et al., 2021 ).Yet, the Kopili river remains largely unexamined in this regard.
-To address this gap, the current study aims to represents the first thorough effort to document and analyze algal diversity in the Kopili river across both different locations and time periods.
+Studies on other Indian rivers have shown that bioindicators such as Bacillariophyceae, Cholorophyceae, and Cyanophyceae can be used to accurately measure ecological status, changes in habitat, contamination level (Abdullahi and Inbrahim, 2018; Buragohain and Yasmin, 2018; Kadam et al, 2020; Khalil et al., 2021 ).Yet, the Kopili river remains largely unexamined in this regard.
+To address this gap, the current study aims to represent the first thorough effort to document and analyze algal diversity in the Kopili river across both different locations and time periods.

 MATERIALS AND METHODS